v-k-lab/comorbidity/README.md

 # Comorbidity

-#### R script for the simulation study demonstrating the effect of covariate adjustment under various causal structures..
+#### R script for the simulation study demonstrating the effect of covariate adjustment under various causal structures.

 #### DOI of the mansucript to be added here: